Skip to main content

 Export needStart

-Choose schemasExport Schemas
+Choose schemasExport schemas

-Estimate credits and checkoutExport Checkout
+Estimate credits and checkoutExport checkout

-Check rightsData Rights
+Check rightsData rights

-Why 0xArchive Fits
+Why Teams Choose 0xArchive

-Selection Packet
+Selection Checklist

 For Parquet exports, capture venue family, symbol-feed row, market slug, schema keys, UTC start and end, expected file owner, credit or checkout context, delivery destination, and data-rights category.
-That packet keeps the exported files tied to the market and rights decision after they leave the browser flow.
+That checklist keeps the exported files tied to the market and rights decision after they leave the browser flow.

 FieldWhy it matters